United Steelworkers block strike of US steelworkers

 At the heart of the USW betrayal is its promotion of nationalism and chauvinism.
 Instead of uniting steelworkers and other sections of the working class in a common struggle against the corporations, the USW is one of the largest backers of the Trump administration’s trade war measures against China, Europe and other steel producing nations.
 The USW fully supports the tariffs that have been imposed even though they have already resulted in the layoffs of tens of thousands of steelworkers in China.

 The Socialist Equality Party calls for the formation of factory committees among steelworkers and other sections of the working class.
 These committees would elaborate the demands of steelworkers, rejecting all demands for concessions and fighting for real and substantial improvements in wages, pensions and healthcare.
-They would oversee contract negotiations, insisting that all talks be carried out in the open, not behind closed doors, and insist on the principle “no contract no work” in preparation for strike action.
+They would oversee contract negotiations, insisting that all talks be carried out in the open, not behind closed doors, and insist on the principle of “no contract no work” in preparation for strike action.

 Factory committees would work to break the isolation being imposed by the USW, linking steelworkers at US Steel, ArcelorMittal, Cliff Natural Resources and ATI with steelworkers throughout the world in a common struggle against the transnational corporations.